 9th Royal Court, Liverpool

 10th Free Trade Hall, Manchester.
 Turned away 1,000 people per SOUNDS article.
-Only mention of a song/tune called 'Four Poster Bed' in the encore, which I assume was a 'Rockers Encore' as it followed Rag Doll.
-Misty Moisty Morning, Three Drunken Maidens, Ups And Downs, Spotted Cow, Alison Gross, Bold Poachers, Saucy Sailor, Oak Tree/Jenny's Chickens, Cam Ye O'er Frae France, Bank Of Ireland, Royal Forester, Gaudete, Encore: Rag Doll, Four Poster Bed
+Only mention of a song/tune called 'Four Poster Bed' in the encore following Rag Doll.
+Misty Moisty Morning, Three Drunken Maidens, Ups And Downs, Spotted Cow, Alison Gross, Bold Poachers, Saucy Sailor, Oak Tree/Jenny's Chickens, Cam Ye O'er Frae France, Banks Of Ireland, Royal Forester, Gaudete, Encore: Rag Doll, Four Poster Bed

 12th College, Worcester